Best NBA Stats for Betting: Use These Statistics for Your Wagers

 Even more important than three-point percentage offensively is how well teams play defense on the perimeter.
 In this era of NBA basketball, most teams are good from three.
 There is a sharpshooter on every NBA roster.

-Ensure that you research your NBA betting states and it has to include defense on the perimeter against the three.
-It’s imperative to have success in the NBA today that a strong defense beyond the arc is required.
+Ensure that your NBA betting stats include defense on the perimeter against the three.
+It’s imperative to have a strong defense beyond the arc to have success in today’s NBA today.
+In 2024-25, five of the top six teams in opponent three-point percentage were winning ATS teams.

 10. Personal Fouls Per Game